-If you were fired or let go while on FMLA or shortly after returning from leave, we encourage you to speak to a FMLA retaliation lawyer about your situation.
+If you were fired or let go while on FMLA or shortly after returning from leave, we encourage you to speak to an employment law attorney about your situation.
 You may have grounds to bring a lawsuit against your employer for unlawful termination.

 At Aegis Law Firm, we focus exclusively on employment law.
 Our Orange County medical retaliation attorneys have been fighting for workers’ rights since 2003.
 We know how to build compelling cases that clearly demonstrate how our clients have been mistreated.
 You do not have to go through this alone.

 Call (949) 379-6250 today to schedule your free consultation with experienced Orange County medical leave retaliation attorneys.
 We take many cases on a contingency fee basis.